dotnet/csharplang/proposals/partial-properties.md

     public partial string Prop { get => field; set => field = value; }
 }
 ```

+Because we have reserved the syntactic form with semicolon accessor bodies for the *defining declaration*, a partial property cannot be *automatically implemented*.
+We therefore adjust [Automatically implemented properties (§15.7.4)](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/classes.md#1574-automatically-implemented-properties) as follows:

+> An automatically implemented property (or auto-property for short), is a non-abstract, non-extern, **non-partial,** non-ref-valued property with semicolon-only accessor bodies.

 **Remarks**.
 It is useful for the compiler to be able to look at a single declaration in isolation and know whether it is a defining or an implementing declaration.
 Therefore we don't want to permit auto-properties by including two identical `partial` property declarations, for example.
 We don't think that the use cases for this feature involve implementing the partial property with an auto-property, but in cases where a trivial implementation is desired, we think the `field` keyword makes things simple enough.